alexgo-io/alexlab-doc/product-features/farming/key-concepts.md

 $$

 Each value in the equation applies to a specific cycle.
 For instance, Farmer Reward refers to Farmer Cycle Reward and Total Staked Amount refers to Total Cycle Staked Amount, with _Cycle_ applying to all terms.

+When there are two reward tokens (e.g. $ALEX and APower), the formula is applied separately for each token, resulting in two Farmer Reward amounts, one for each reward token.

 ### Farm APR